maptracker/datasciencecoursera/Rnotes.md

     * eg ``as.integer()``
 * All objects appear to have a default value that is used when an object is needed but has not been explicitly provided.
 * Atomic classes
   * Character
     * default value ``""`` (empty string)
     * ``is.character()`` / ``as.character()``
   * Numeric
-    * The alias "double" apparently can be interchanged anywhere "numeric" is used.
+    * The aliases "double" and "real" can be interchanged anywhere "numeric" is used. ``typeof(1.3)`` will return "double".
     * default value ``0``
     * ``is.numeric()`` / ``as.numeric()``
     * Double-precision reals